github/developer.github.com/content/changes/2013-04-30-repository-stats.md

 author_name: Caged
 ---

-Today we're happy to open our [repository statistics api](/v3/repos/statistics) to everyone.
+Today we're happy to open our [Repository Statistics API](/v3/repos/statistics) to everyone.
 We're using repository statistics to power [our graphs](https://github.com/github/linguist/graphs), but we can't wait to see what others can do with this information.